intel-lab-lkp/linux/Documentation/process/deprecated.rst

 ---------------------------------
 The C language allows switch cases to fall through to the next case when a "break" statement is missing at the end of a case.
-This, however, introduces ambiguity in the code, as it's not always clear if the missing break is intentional or a bug.
-For example, it's not obvious just from looking at the code if `STATE_ONE` is intentionally designed to fall through into `STATE_TWO`::
+This, however, introduces ambiguity in the code, as it is not always clear if the missing break is intentional or a bug.
+For example, it is not obvious just from looking at the code if `STATE_ONE` is intentionally designed to fall through into `STATE_TWO`::